-SA A partial transfer duty concession applies to off-the-plan apartments purchased within certain parts of Adelaide from 1 July 2014 until 30 June 2016.
+A partial transfer duty concession applies to off-the-plan apartments purchased within certain parts of Adelaide from 1 July 2014 to 19 June 2016 and anywhere in the State from 20 June 2016 to 30 June 2017.
 The value of this concession is determined by the progress of construction or refurbishment at the time of purchase.
 The concession is not limited to home buyers.